thepiprogrammer/PyNewsApp/README.md

 # PyNewsApp
-A news app programmed in python
+A news command line app programmed in python

 (only in initial stage, not ready to be run yet)